podlomar/monadix/README.md

 }
 ```

-Once a `Result` instance is created, you can use the `map`, `mapErr`, and `chain` methods to perform operations on the value or error message.
+Once a `Result` instance is created, you can use the `map`, `orElse`, and `chain` methods to perform operations on the value or error message.
 The match method can be used to pattern match on the value of the `Result`.

 ```ts
 const okResult = divide(10, 5);